Contents

 When decay penetrates into the pulp, the tooth's innermost layer, it may result in discomfort, sensitivity to heat and cold, and even an abscess (a pus-filled pocket).

 A tooth crack or chip that allows bacteria to enter the pulp might result in an infection.
-Pain, edema, and even fever can be brought on by an illness.
+Pain, oedema, and even fever can be brought on by an illness.
 In most cases, a root canal is necessary to eliminate the infection and save the tooth.

 Do not delay to have a root canal performed if you suspect that you may need one.
 Call your dentist as soon as possible to schedule an examination.
 Delaying treatment could result in further damage to your tooth or even loss of it.